gusye1234/LightGCN-PyTorch/README.md

+                        the batch size for bpr loss training procedure --recdim RECDIM       the embedding size of lightGCN --layer LAYER         the layer num of lightGCN
+  --lr LR               the learning rate
-                        the batch size for bpr loss training procedure --recdim RECDIM       the embedding size of lightGCN --layer LAYER         the layer num of lightGCN --dropout DROPOUT     using the dropout or not --keepprob KEEPPROB   the batch size for bpr loss training procedure --a_fold A_FOLD       the fold num used to split large adj matrix, like
+  --decay DECAY         the weight decay for l2 normalizaton --dropout DROPOUT     using the dropout or not --keepprob KEEPPROB   the batch size for bpr loss training procedure --a_fold A_FOLD       the fold num used to split large adj matrix, like